plaintextpackets/netprobe_lite/README.md

 ### Portrainer support

-1. Checkout the repo for a given path (windows: linux /project/)
+1. Checkout the repo for a given path (linux /project/)
 1. Navigate to Portrainer
 2. Open up Stack
 3. (+) Add Stack